Rayquaza01/picotron-upgraded-shell/README.md

 ### `update`

 The `update` key should be a list of functions that you want to run every frame.
-This could be used adding a shortcut.
+This could be used for adding a shortcut.

 * Update functions should take 1 parameter: a table of variables.
     * `cmd`